raphael-proust/OGL-SRD5/pages/06.classes/default.md

 *Prerequisite: Eldritch Blast cantrip*

-When you hit a creature with *eldritch blast*, you can push the creature up to 10 feet away from you in a straight line.
+When you hit a creature with *eldritch blast*, you can push the creature up to 3m away from you in a straight line.

 #### Sculptor of Flesh